Lemonjai/gallery/README.md

 * Configured the basic for the devise

+* Denied access for unauthorized users

+* Denied access for unauthorized actions for post from other users & non-users

 ### Dec 4, 2016

 * Add the styling for the index page for most view, newest and most shared